astral-sh/ruff/docs/faq.md

 On Windows, Ruff expects that file to be located at `~\AppData\Roaming\ruff\ruff.toml`.

 !!! note
     Prior to `v0.5.0`, Ruff would read user-specific configuration from `~/Library/Application Support/ruff/ruff.toml` on macOS.
-While Ruff will still respect such configuration files, the use of `~/Library/ Application Support` is considered deprecated.
+While Ruff will still respect such configuration files, the use of `~/Library/Application Support` is considered deprecated.

 For more, see the [`etcetera`](https://crates.io/crates/etcetera) crate.